 Many SEO’s are still not aware that Google has added a big change to their algorithm called RankBrain.
-Recently Google came out and admitted that the top 3 factors running their algorithm are:
+Recently Google admitted that the top 3 factors running their algorithm are:

 Now for years, we’ve known that good quality content and links were the keys to getting better rankings.
-Now with the introduction of RankBrain there’s a new element we should understand especially when it comes to doing our keyword research.
+Now with the introduction of RankBrain, there’s a new element to the algorithm we should understand especially when it comes to doing our keyword research.

 What is Google RankBrain?

-Without getting too technical RankBrain is a machine learning algorithm that helps Google judge which pages should be ranked for which results.
+Without getting too technical RankBrain is a machine learning algorithm that helps Google judge which pages should be ranked for certain search results.
 The difference here is that rather than in the past where each result was served with a similar algorithm, RankBrain is able to make more intelligent decisions as to what “should” rank in a certain niche.
 So each niche/result may have a slightly different way of judging which results should show.
 The idea behind RankBrain is it will continue to learn, and become better and better at knowing which results should appear.

 So let’s take our usual example of “Golf Clubs”.
 You can see right away in the search results that the top-ranking pages are mainly made up of sites selling golf clubs.
 This makes sense.
 Usually, someone searching for golf clubs will want results where they can buy golf clubs.